alkaline-ml/pmdarima/examples/README.txt

 General examples
 ----------------

-General-purpose and introductory examples for pyramid.
+General-purpose and introductory examples for ``pmdarima``.
 These examples are designed to introduce you to the package style and layout.

 .. raw:: html